Get a New Website

 1. Fill in the "Site Request" form below:

 All site owners** / primary moderators*** must complete this form.
 Please note that all sites will be implemented using the T4 CMS platform unless there are very extenuating circumstances.
 See UCC Website Platforms for more information on the differences between the different platforms that are available and the circumstances in which alternative platforms will be facilitated.

 You should fill in the details of what you envisage for your new site.
 Once you have completed the IA template, email it to firstname.lastname@example.org

 4. Discuss on your requirements:

 Once we have received your completed "Site Request" form, our web content strategist will make contact then to discuss requirements and offer guidance on which platforms would be most beneficial as well as an approach to take to the development process of both the site and the content of the site. we will be in contact to discuss your requirements.
-You should have completed the "UCC Website Information Architecture Template" and returned it to firstname.lastname@example.org before this discussion.
+You should have completed the "UCC Website Information Architecture Template" and returned it to email@example.com before this discussion.
 During this discussion we will: